New sheriff in Snohomish County says he’s rehired deputy fired for ‘unjustified’ shooting that resulted in $1 million settlement

-Three weeks after taking office, newly elected Snohomish County Sheriff Adam Fortney has rehired a deputy fired last year for shooting a man following a chase, despite findings by an internal investigation that the shooting was unjustified and a $1 million payout by the county to the man’s family.
+Three weeks after taking office, newly elected Snohomish County Sheriff Adam Fortney has rehired a deputy fired last year for shooting a man after a chase, despite findings by an internal investigation that the shooting was unjustified and a $1 million payout by the county to the man’s family.

-Sheriff Adam Fortney said Tuesday that he has reinstated Deputy Arthur Wallin, 23-year sheriff’s office veteran fired last month after an internal investigation determined that he violated department policy when he shot and killed 24-year-old Nickolas Michael Peters following a high-speed chase near Bothell on Oct.
+Sheriff Adam Fortney said Tuesday that he has reinstated Deputy Arthur Wallin, who was fired last month after an internal investigation determined that he violated department policy when he shot and killed 24-year-old Nickolas Michael Peters after a high-speed chase near Bothell on Oct.
 23, 2018.

 Records show Fortney was Wallin’s supervisor that night and permitted the chase to continue when higher-ups, including then-Sheriff Ty Trenary, believed the pursuit should have been called off.
 Fortney, a 23-year sheriff’s office veteran, was disciplined for his actions that night, documents say, though they don’t detail how.
 He was a sergeant in the department when he ran against and defeated Trenary in November.
-Wallin’s firing had become a campaign issued; Wallin supported Fortney for sheriff and there were allegations his termination was retaliation.
+Wallin’s firing had become a campaign issued; Wallin supported Fortney for sheriff and there were allegations that his termination was retaliation.

 Fortney said in a prepared statement Tuesday that he and others in the sheriff’s office had been “shocked” when Trenary terminated Wallin in January, particularly after Snohomish County Prosecutor Adam Cornell had determined no criminal charges would be filed against the deputy.
-He said he had promised to revisit the decision after he was elected and said he did so with and open mind and no promises.
+Fortney said he had promised to revisit the decision after he was elected and said he did so with and open mind and no promises.

 He concluded that “Deputy Wallin never should have been terminated in the first place.”

-“Deputy sheriffs are expected to make split second decisions in situations which are tense, uncertain, and rapidly evolving.
+“Deputy sheriffs are expected to make split-second decisions in situations which are tense, uncertain, and rapidly evolving.
 The incident the former administration terminated him for would fall under this category,” Fortney said.
 “Deputy Wallin believed his partner’s life was in danger when he chose to use force.
 I believe Deputy Wallin’s actions were reasonable under the circumstances in which they occurred. … In my judgment, Deputy Wallin put his life on the line to protect both his partner and his community.”

-Wallin, a 13-year department veteran with prior disciplinary issues, was fired by Trenary last October, just a month before the election, after an internal investigation found Wallin had violated department policies involving improper use of deadly force and negligence.
+Wallin, a 13-year department veteran with prior disciplinary issues, was fired by Trenary last October, just a month before the election, after an internal investigation found that Wallin had violated department policies involving improper use of deadly force and negligence.
 Trenary said he was skeptical of Wallin’s assertion that his “Spidey sense” told him Peters was armed, even though no weapon was seen.
 After the shooting, a handgun was found in a closed case beneath the folded-down center console of Peters’ Ford F-150 pickup, the letter says.

 According to documents obtained by The Seattle Times through a public-disclosure request, containing nearly 900 pages of internal-investigation and Snohomish County Multi-Agency Response Team (SMART) reports and interviews, Fortney was the sergeant supervising the chase initiated by Wallin to try to stop a speeding Ford pickup truck driven by Peters.
 Trenary and other high-ranking sheriff’s officials determined the chase should have been called off by Fortney.